telerik/blazor-docs/getting-started/web-app.md

 ### 4.2.
 Include @using Statements

-Add the `@using` directives below in the `~/_Imports.razor` file in all projects in which you [installed the Telerik NuGet package in step 3 above](#step-3-install-the-telerik-ui-for-blazor-components).
+Add the `@using` directives below in the `~/_Imports.razor` file in all projects in which you [installed the Telerik NuGet package in **Step 3**](#step-3-install-the-telerik-ui-for-blazor-components).
 This configures the project to recognize the Telerik components in all files.
 You can register one or both icon namespaces, depending on the [icon type you use]({%slug common-features-icons%}).

 **_Imports.razor**